holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/lesson_plan_day_two.md

 - Reflection
     - What did we do last class?
+    - Why is being in a workspace important?
+    - How do you know that you are/are not in a workspace?
 - Run through someones example
 - Talk about worksheet
     - Explain progression of problems: